Esophageal cancer: Prognosis

 In general, the prognosis of esophageal cancer is quite poor, because most patients present with advanced disease.
 By the time the first symptoms (such as difficulty swallowing) appear, the disease has already progressed.
-The overall five-year survival rate (5YSR) in the United States is around 15%, with most people dying within the first year of diagnosis.
+The overall five-year survival rate (5YSR) in the United States is around 15%, and most people die within the first year of diagnosis.
 The latest survival data for England and Wales (patients diagnosed during 2007) show that only one in ten people survives esophageal cancer for at least ten years.

 Individualized prognosis depends largely on stage.
 Those with cancer restricted entirely to the esophageal mucosa have about an 80% 5YSR, but submucosal involvement brings this down to less than 50%.
 Extension into the muscularis propria (muscle layer of the esophagus) suggests a 20% 5YSR, and extension to the structures adjacent to the esophagus predict a 7% 5YSR.
 Patients with distant metastases (who are not candidates for curative surgery) have a less than 3% 5YSR.

 Epidemiology

-Esophageal cancer is the eighth most frequently diagnosed cancer worldwide, and because of its poor prognosis it is the sixth most common cause of cancer-related death.
+Esophageal cancer is the eighth most frequently diagnosed cancer worldwide, and because of its poor prognosis, it is the sixth most common cause of cancer-related deaths.
 It caused about 400,000 deaths in 2012, accounting for about 5% of all cancer deaths (about 456,000 new cases were diagnosed, representing about 3% of all cancers).

 ESCC (esophageal squamous-cell carcinoma) comprises 60–70% of all cases of esophageal cancer worldwide, while EAC (esophageal adenocarcinoma) accounts for a further 20–30% (melanomas, leiomyosarcomas, carcinoids and lymphomas are less common types).
 The incidence of the two main types of esophageal cancer varies greatly between different geographical areas.
 In general, ESCC is more common in the developing world, and EAC is more common in the developed world.